Skip to main content

 Changing the Standard Contract

 The standard Casper contract from cargo-casper contains some methods that we will reuse.
-However, we will remove most of the automatically generated code.
+However, we will be getting rid of most auto-generated code.

 We will be changing the main.rs file.
 Your code should look exactly as below: